-While I share Prince’s frustration with the media, as a liberal, I’d like to go on record and state that the media isn’t focusing on issues I care about.
+While I share Prince’s frustration with the media, as a liberal, it doesn’t seem like a “liberal media” to me.
+I’d like to go on record and state that the media isn’t focusing on issues I care about.
 They seem to be far more focused on entertainment and making money.

 Don’t believe me?